 Lahm Bi Ajeen or Sfiha on wax paper with lemon wedges

-What to do with leftover dough
+What to do with leftover dough and filling

 If you happen to have any leftover dough, you can store it in the fridge for 3-4 days to use in other recipes such as pizza, cheese or za’atar manakish, fatayer, or even honeycomb bread.

-My favourite thing to do with leftover lahm bi ajeen filling is to cook it in a skillet, and then crack 3-4 eggs on top, sort of like a shakshuka.
-It is so delicious this way!
+My favourite thing to do with leftover filling is to cook it in a skillet, and then crack 3-4 eggs on top, sort of like a shakshuka.
+You can also use the filling to spread on ready-made tortillas, pita bread, or naan.

 Lahm bi Ajeen is very freezer friendly.
 You can make a big batch and freeze to eat throughout the month, or in preparation for a big dinner party.
-Follow these important storage instructions for the best results!
+Follow these important storage instructions for the best results:

-The rest of the Lahm Bi Ajeen can be stored in the freezer.
-Place the lahm bi ajeen pieces in a freezer bag, ensure that you add a layer of parchment paper between each piece to avoid them sticking to each other.
+• Place the lahm bi ajeen pieces in a freezer bag, ensure that you add a layer of parchment paper between each piece to avoid them sticking to each other.

-Tightly seal the bag and freeze them.
+• Tightly seal the bag and freeze them.
 They can stay in the freezer for 5-6 months.

 Lahm Bi Ajeen in a ziplock bag on a light coloured background